formulaicgame/fmc/README.md

 # Licensing
 You can find the licenses in the respective directories

 client - AGPL\
-crates/fmc            - LGPL
+fmc    - LGPL